|Course||B649—Parallel Architectures and Programming (Topics in Computer Architecture)|

 About the course

-The course will cover modern computer architectures, including multi-cores and GPUs.
-There might be a few guest lectures.
+The course will be run as a seminar, covering modern computer architectures, including multi-cores and GPUs.
+About half A few of the lectures will be guest lectures by Profs Geoffrey Brown, Andrew Lumsdaine, and Randall Bramley.
 The rest will be divided between the instructor and student presentations.
 The course content will be based on a textbook (Computer Architecture, A Quantitative Approach (Fourth Edition)) and published technical papers and / or other supplementary material (to be decided).

 - A basic understanding of the architecture of modern machines;